top of page

 About the Directors

-Kyle Davis is from Midland, TX and is in his second year as the Head Orchestra Director at Jordan High School in Katy ISD.
-Prior to his appointment in Katy, Mr. Davis for worked for the Humble, Amarillo and Ector County ISD.
-Students in Mr. Davis’ orchestras have been successful at All-State and All-region auditions, solo and ensemble contests and earned multiple “Sweepstakes” at UIL Concert and Sightreading contests.
+Kyle Davis is the Head Orchestra Director at Jordan High School in Katy ISD.
+Prior to his appointment in Katy, Mr. Davis worked for the school districts in Amarillo, Ector County, and Humble.
+He has also served as a clinician and adjudicator throughout Texas.
+Students in Mr. Davis's orchestras have been successful at All-State and All-Region auditions, solo and ensemble contests and earned multiple “Sweepstakes” at UIL Concert and Sightreading contests.
 In addition, his orchestras have earned numerous “Best in Class” and “Best in Festival” Awards at national music festivals.
-This year the Jordan High School Symphony Orchestra received an invitation to perform at the National Orchestra Festival in conjunction with the American String Teachers Association National Convention.
-He has also served as a clinician and adjudicator throughout Texas.

-Mr. Davis studied music at West Texas A&M University in Canyon, TX receiving a Bachelor of Music (All-Level Certification) and a Master of Arts in Music.
-His teachers include Emmanuel Lopez, cellist of the Harrington String Quartet and Dr. Mark Bartley, Associate Director of the School of Music and Associate Conductor of the Amarillo Symphony.
-While in school, Mr. Davis earned many awards as a young conductor and music education researcher.
-As an undergraduate, he organized and conducted several chamber music recitals.
-This led to invitations to guest conduct the WTAMU Symphony as well as cover conduct on numerous occasions for the ensemble.
-In 2008, Mr. Davis was one of five conducting students selected in a national search to participate in the College Orchestra Directors Association masterclass with Thomas Cockrell of the University of Arizona and Keith Lockhart of the Boston Pops.
-In 2009, he was given acceptance into the McNair Scholar program where he completed graduate level research on UIL programming.
+Kyle studied music at West Texas A&M University in Canyon, TX receiving a Bachelor of Music (All-Level Certification) and a Master of Arts in Music.
+His teachers include Emmanuel Lopez, cellist of the Harrington String Quartet and Dr. Mark Bartley, Associate Director of the School of Music, and Associate Conductor of the Amarillo Symphony.
+While in school, he earned many awards as a young conductor and music education researcher.
+As an undergraduate, he organized and conducted several chamber music performances.
+This led to invitations to guest conduct the WTAMU Symphony and cover conduct on many occasions for the ensemble.
+Mr. Davis was one of five conducting students selected in a national search to participate in the College Orchestra Directors Association masterclass with Thomas Cockrell of the University of Arizona and Keith Lockhart of the Boston Pops.
+While working on his undergraduate degree, he was named a Ronald C. McNair Scholar and completed graduate-level research on UIL programming.
 The resulting research has won awards and been presented at the TMEA and TODA Clinic and Convention.

-Upon graduating Mr. Davis joined the faculty at Amarillo College as the Director of Orchestral Activities and the Amarillo Opera as an assistant conductor.
-While at AC, Mr. Davis grew the membership of the orchestra and developed it into a fully symphonic ensemble.
+Upon graduating, Kyle joined the faculty at Amarillo College as the Director of Orchestral Activities and the Amarillo Opera as an assistant conductor.
+While at AC, the orchestra grew in membership orchestra and developed into a fully symphonic ensemble.
 In 2011, he made his professional opera conducting debut with the Amarillo Opera’s Production of Joshua’s Boots, an opera by Adolphus Hailstork.

-Sunny Yam is very excited to serve as the first Assistant Orchestra Director at Jordan High School in Katy ISD.
+Sunny Yam is proud to be the first Assistant Orchestra Director at Jordan High School in Katy ISD.

 Prior to working in Katy, Mr. Yam began his first teaching engagement in 2019 as the assistant orchestra director at Deer Park High School in Deer Park ISD.
 During his directorship, the Deer Park HS Orchestra achieved several new records and milestones, including 30 students qualifying for Region Orchestra, six different orchestra groups each receiving sweepstakes at UIL, and an enrollment number of over 200 students.